charlietriplett/OpenA11yEngineer/_checklist-web/skip-link.md

 This website contains working skip links.
 Try them out.

 ## Developer notes

 ### Group

-- Should be the first elements in the page
+- Skip links should be the first elements in the page

 ### Focus

-- Landmarks san be targeted with a skip link, but isn't focusable with the tab key
+- Landmarks can be targeted with a skip link, but isn't focusable with the tab key
 - Use `tabindex="-1"` to make the main targetable with a skip link.